iodomi/Mp3ipe/README.md

 Mp3ipe will find the music file you were searching for and play it for you!
 ![](https://i.ibb.co/tbC7RBD/image.png)

-**3. Fork:** You can make your own fork of Mp3ipe if you want to implement your own features, and I'd love it!
+**3. Fork:** Feel free to make your own fork of Mp3ipe if you want to implement other features, it'd be much appreciated.

 ## FAQ